Create and Use Custom Map Modes

 After you save the mapping definition for a model, you can automate data loading.
 The next time that you load input data of the same signal group into the workspace, the model uses the mapping definition during simulation.
 For more information, see Alternative Workflows to Load Mapping Data.

-If your custom mapping mode is similar to a Simulink® mapping mode, use the
+If your custom map mode is similar to a Simulink® map mode, use the

 getSlRootInportMap function in